 As an extremely dog-friendly accommodation we attract a lot of visitors that are inseparable from their dogs, and we can imagine that your dog in an unfamiliar setting wants to be close to you, but please make sure that your dog does NOT get in or on the beds and does not get in contact with our bed linen made of the finest Egyptian cotton.
 Our bed linen is serviced by a company specialising in servicing 5* hotels and all used bed linen is screened before washing and rejected if it is soiled with dog hair.

-If your dog cannot sleep separated from you, you can move their bed down the corridor so they can still see you, and we even provide a dog gate that you can install just in front of the entrance to the bedroom to prevent the dogs from entering the bedroom.
+If your dog cannot sleep separated from you, you can move their bed down the corridor so they can still see you, and we even provide a dog gate that you can install just in front of the entrance to your bedroom to prevent the dogs from entering the bedroom.
 Or you can bring a small or medium sized crate to put in the corner of the bedroom.
-We can provide a dog crate (size XL, 70 x 100 cm floor size, available on request, please notify us in advance), but it’s quite large for the bedroom and too large for the corridor.
+We can provide a dog crate (size L, 60 x 90 cm floor size, available on request, please notify us in advance), but it’s quite large for the bedroom and too large for the corridor.

 Please make sure that your children do not take the dogs on the beds during the day and their play.
 If we find evidence that dogs have been on the beds, then we will charge you for the replacement of our bed linen.
 In our experience as dog-owners, dog hair never washes out completely, and throws and sheets with dog hair will need to be replaced when rejected at the laundry.
 Our guests with and without dogs need to be confident that we will not let our dog-friendliness affect our high standards of hygiene.